kumankai/munch/README.md

 ```

 ### Environment Variables
-Copy and configure it before running:
+Copy and configure it before running the app:
 ```
 cp .env.example .env
 ```